-51. A proper and effective implementation of international human rights treaties requires states parties to implement and give effect to the decisions of international monitoring bodies adopted on the basis of these treaties.
+51. A proper and effective implementation of international human rights treaties requires states parties to give due effect to the decisions of international monitoring bodies adopted on the basis of these treaties, including the non-binding views of committees (see section C below).
 The monitoring bodies evaluate the compatibility of the national legal order with the international treaties concerned, after the national authorities have had the possibility to address this issue.
 In this sense, they perform a centralised interpretation of the treaties' provisions, which has its own particularities in each of the three systems selected for the purposes of this Study.